HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_05/Check_Points_Ch05.md

 The loop in this check point will iterate indefinitely and repeat the execution of the instructions in the body on each iteration.

 **5.12**
-A for loop, a while loop, and a do-while loop that all do the same thing.
+A for loop, a while loop, and a do-while loop, that all do the same thing.
 ```Java
 long sum = 0;
 for (int i = 0; i <= 1000; i++)